Our session was off-campus: a meeting of minds via Zoom, on a cool Saturday afternoon (here in Melbourne, at least).

 However, as enrolments grew faster than real spending, Australian total spending per student has fallen in recent years, along with that of Germany and others.

 These trends illustrate a key question for policy makers: how much growth in participation does a country need?
 How do governments finance wider access?
-The policy dilemma is how to make this sustainable for both government spending (too high?) and institutional resourcing (too low?) and affordable/equitable for students (accessible in terms of upfront costs? worth the final cost?).
+The policy dilemma (trilemma) is how to make this affordable for government spending (too high?) and sustainable for institutional resourcing (too low?) and affordable/equitable for students (accessible in terms of upfront costs? worth the final cost?).

 How has university funding evolved over time in Australia?
 From State government funding and domestic fees in the 1930s, to the Commonwealth government taking over funding in the 1970s to make it fee-free, to co-funding with domestic fees and government loans in the early 1990s, and with strong international student growth in the 2000s.

 While the share of total revenue from direct government grants has fallen lower since the 1990s, the context since the early 2000s is one of strong public and private spending growth.

 Public spending growth was outpaced by private spending growth (if we treat HELP loans as simply private) for universities, particularly from international students.
 But this growth also reflects market risk, as seen now in 2020 due to COVID 19.

 Part of the context for the goverment’s planned funding changes in 2020 is a university sector budget shortfall, due to lower international revenue.
 But the June package does not aim to offer any “funding bailout” to offset those losses.
 Rather, its focus is on reforming the funding model for course costs while meeting future domestic enrolment growth, now expected to be higher in an economy facing higher unemployment.